Mishika-D/Mishika_BlueStampPortfolio/index.md

 # Programming

 Most of the challenges I faced lied in the program of the robot.
 Like I mentioned before, my LEDs would blink when they were not supposed to.
-While fixing this issue I learned how to write debug code and use the serial moniter.
+While fixing this issue I learned how to write debug code and use the serial monitor.
 This was incredibly helpful since most of the issues I faced weren't directly written in the code.
-By writing debug code, I was able to read outputs from the serial moniter and fix my issues.
+By writing debug code, I was able to read outputs from the serial monitor and fix my issues.

-# Future
+# Challenges

+This part of my project had many challenges.
+To start off, my code had a dead zone which said that if the value on the joystick was not 512 (center), then the robot can move.
+When I added my LEDs, I found that the dead zone value had changed.
+This caused my LEDs to blink rapidly rather than stay still.
+I overcame this by writing debug code and adding a range of values rather than a specific number.
+I also found that wiring in series sometimes would not work.
+While it worked on my simulation, sometimes wiring more than 1 LED in series caused too much resistance and it wouldn't light up.
+I faced an issue with the wiring too.
+When wiring the power line from the top and bottom of the breadboard, I accidentally wired power to ground rather than power to power and ground to ground.
+I realized this when my robot froze when it was supposed to be in motion.
+Attaching my LEDs to my robot was a challenge due to the amount of wires I needed.
+Each LED needed 2 jumper wires and I had to double the length (the wires has to be long since the LEDs had to reach the robot).
+In the future I aim to make a case for my robot so the wires are protected.
+I enjoyed constructing and designing this project and I am eager to see what projects I will work on in the future.

   # Second Milestone